 The Peak District attracts 12.64 million visitor days per annum and 13.43 million to the wider influence area.
-However, in reality, tourist numbers for the Peak District are much higher as leisure day visitors
+However, in reality, tourist numbers for the Peak District are much higher as leisure day visitors nature-watching, gliding, visiting historic houses, country pubs and tearooms.

 Public transport access to many popular recreational sites has declined.
-An increase in visitor numbers using cars has resulted in problems such as dangerous or obstructive parking, dangerous or antisocial driving, fly camping, littering and other anti-social behaviours were reported during the easing of the
+An increase in visitor numbers using cars has resulted in problems such as dangerous or obstructive parking, dangerous or antisocial driving, fly camping, littering and other anti-social behaviours were reported during the easing of the are not counted as part of the STEAM model the PDNP use.
+Overall, this represents an increase of 19% of visitor days between 2009 and 2019.